 U.S.A.
 Patriot Act

 Helping the Government Fight Terrorism

 As you know, the United States government is fighting terrorism on all fronts.
 To help the government put an end to the funding of terrorism and money laundering activities, all financial institutions, including Utility District Credit Union, are required to verify the identity of every person who opens an account.

 On October 26, 2001, the U.S.A.
 Patriot Act went into effect.
 This means that just as there is heightened security at airports across the country, there will be increased identity verification requirements at the credit union.
 When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see your driver's license or other identifying documents.

-With the extra paperwork and identification requirements, when opening a new account, your patience and cooperation is appreciated.
-These things are here to protect you, your family, and your fellow Americans.
+With the extra paperwork and identification requirements when opening a new account, your patience and cooperation is appreciated.
+These safeguards are in place to protect you, your family, and your fellow Americans.
 Think of it as your personal role in our country’s fight to protect freedom and democracy.

 Plastic Card Security Tips

 Ways to Protect Your Identity

 With the explosion of online financial transactions and the burgeoning use of credit and debit cards, it's more important than ever to protect your electronic identity.
 Here are some tips to remember:

 - Avoid carrying all your plastic cards, Social Security number, birth certificate or passport.
 Carry only those cards you will be using and other necessary identification.